Shaostoul/Project_Universe_Documentation/Project Universe/Facilities/Home/08-Library.md

-The **Study** is a space for focused work, reading, learning, and research.
+The **Library** is a space for focused work, reading, learning, and research.
 It serves as a hub for intellectual growth, skill development, and personal projects, providing tools and resources for productivity and education.

 # Uses